-Dog owners in Florida must adhere to both state and local regulations.
-As a responsible pet owner, it’s your duty to ensure that your dog doesn’t cause physical or monetary damage to people, other pets, livestock or property.
-You’re required to vaccinate your dog against rabies and follow the regulations of the county in which you live.
+All pet owners need to adhere to local and state regulations so that both animals and humans can live in peace.
+Dog laws in Florida are similar to those found in the rest of the U.S. and most of them pertain to safety, the leashing of pets, biting, and various vaccinations a dog must receive.
+As a responsible pet owner, it's your duty to ensure that your dog doesn't cause physical or monetary damage to people, other pets, livestock, or property.
+The Florida rabies law also requires owners to vaccinate their dogs against rabies and follow the regulations of the county in which they live.

-According to the American Society of Plastic Surgery, in 2014, more than 28,000 Americans underwent reconstructive plastic surgery due to dog bites.
-Florida statute states that a dog owner is liable for damages to a person bitten by his dog, either in public or legally on private property -- even the home where the dog resides.
+Dog bites are no joke and some may even require reconstructive surgery.
+According to the American Society of Plastic Surgeons, dog bite repair rose by 10 percent in the last decade as more than 48,000 Americans underwent reconstructive operations due to canine attacks.
+A Florida statute states that a dog owner is liable for damages to a person bitten by his dog, either in public or legally on private property — even the home where the dog resides.

-Be sure to maintain control of your dog at all times as Florida law states that you are liable if your dog injures or kills another pet or livestock.
-A rancher has the right to kill any dog threatening his livestock.
+Be sure to maintain control of your pet as Florida dog laws state that you are liable if your dog injures or kills another pet or livestock.
+A rancher even has the right to kill a dog menacing his livestock.

-Under the Dangerous Dog section of Florida statute, an animal control officer will investigate if your dog bites, injures or attacks people or other animals.
-He will interview you and impound your dog or ensure that you can keep him safely secured during the investigation.
+Under the Florida dangerous dog section of this state's statute, an animal control officer will investigate if your dog bites, injures, or attacks people or other animals.
+He will interview you and could impound your dog or ensure that you can keep him safely secured during the investigation.

-If your dog is classified as dangerous, you must get a certificate of registration within 14 days, provide a current rabies vaccination certificate and provide an enclosure that safely confines your dog.
-You must post a visible sign, warning of the dangerous dog on your premises and install a permanent ID, such as a microchip, on the dog.
+If your dog is classified as dangerous, you must get a certificate of registration within 14 days, provide a current rabies vaccination certificate from the local animal control office, and provide an enclosure that safely confines your dog.
+You must post a visible sign that warns of the dangerous dog on your property and install a permanent ID, such as a microchip, on the dog.

 You must update the certificate of registration annually and notify animal control if: